-(thousands of CAD) December 3 1, 2021 December 31, 2020
+(thousands of CAD) Decemb er 31, 2022 December 31, 2021

-Unbilled revenue \$ 724 \$ 349
+Unbilled revenue \$ 589 \$ 724

-Contract fulfilment costs 142 704
+Contract fulfilment costs 396 142

-Total contract assets \$ 866 \$ 1,053
+Total contract assets \$ 985 \$ 866

-Unbilled revenue represents the aggregate asset value on the consolidated statements of financial position of all instances where revenue has been recognized but not yet invoiced to the customer.
+Unbilled revenue represents the aggregate asset value on the consolidated statements of financial position of all instances where revenue has been recognized but not yet invoiced to the customers.
 Contract assets in this category are reclassified to trade receivables when the customer is invoiced.

 Contract fulfilment costs are costs the Company incurs related to the fulfilment of performance obligations in contracts where revenue is recognized over time, but prior to reaching a performance milestone.
-Once the milestone is achieved, these costs, along with the associated revenue, are recorded in the consolidated statements of comprehensive income.
+Once the milestone is achieved, these costs, along with the associated revenue, will be recognized in the consolidated statements of comprehensive income.
+Contract fulfilment costs also include payments for recovery services, which are reimbursed to the Company by customers that have contracted the services.
+Once this reimbursement occurs, this revenue is recognized in the consolidated statements of comprehensive income on a net basis with these costs.

-The Company does not have any contract acquisition costs at the end of the reporting period and did not recognize any amortization of contract acquisition costs during the year (2020 - nil).
+The Company does not have any contract acquisition costs at the end of the reporting period and did not recognize any amortization of contract acquisition costs during the year (2021 - nil).

-During the year, the Company recognized an impairment loss of \$0.3 million on unbilled revenue related to a customer contract (2020 - nil).
-The impairment is included in financial services in the consolidated statements of comprehensive income.
+There were no impairment losses recognized on any contract asset during the reporting period (2021 - \$0.3 million).
+The impairment in the prior year is included in financial services in the consolidated statements of comprehensive income.